sparkflows/sparkflows-docs/docs/aws/admin-guide/configuring-aws-certificate.rst

 Create a record and map to the Load Balancer
 -----------------------------------

-Goto Route 53 to create a record and map to the Load Balancer.
+Go to Route 53 to create a record and map to the Load Balancer.

 .. figure:: ../../_assets/aws/aws-certificate/load_record.PNG
    :alt: aws